meemalabs/meema/README.md

   - quickly & simply develop a highly-configurable table UI without worrying about the backend
   - "facet filtering" & "table head sorting" natively built in
   - Meilisearch & Laravel Scout API compatible

+  Read more about these features in their respective [docs](https://meema.xyz/docs).

 ## 💡 Usage